 Q: I did Mock Trial in high school.
 What are the differences between high school and college mock?

 A: While the general premise is the same, there are a handful of differences.
 First off, the case packet is much longer in college, totaling approximately 100 pages.
-Additionally, each aside has multiple witnesses available to choose from, as opposed to having three set witnesses per side.
+Additionally, each side has multiple witnesses available to choose from, as opposed to having three set witnesses per side.
 The time for statements and examinations are different as well in college, with openings being 5 minutes, closings being 9, and each side having 25 total minutes for their 3 direct examinations and 25 total minutes for their 3 cross examinations.
 Finally, in one trial, there are only three attorneys and three witnesses per side.
 Aside from the logistics of the trials, many of the skills learned in high school will translate into college.

 Q: If I've never done Mock Trial before can I still try out?